 Find out what qualifications you need to work as a stylist.

-An eye for colour, texture, fabrics and patterns, along with understanding and experience of using different textile processes and techniques is what's needed to make it as a textile designer.
+An eye for colour, texture, fabrics and patterns, along with an understanding and experience of using different textile processes and techniques is what's needed to make it as a textile designer.

 In this role you'll create two-dimensional designs that can be used, often as a repeat design, in the production of knit, weave and printed fabrics or textile products.